alnutile/alnutile.github.io/content/posts/sod/index.md

 All these books and papers have a focus on culture, in the end a culture of Trust is the goal and without that none of this will work.

-The chat that caught my attention is this one:
+The chart that caught my attention is this one:

 <img src="images/culture.png" width="800">

 The goal is to build the Generative culture.
 This is the only way to run at the "Elite" speed since this has a realistic reaction failure which comes from trying new things, experimenting, and taking responsibility.

-Again from what I see most of what is holding teams back is not the technology. dd
+Again from what I see most of what is holding teams back is not the technology.

 ## ROI